The Missouri Society of Anesthesiologists Resident Component Bylaws

 This is a committee of all elected officers plus representatives from each residency program in the state.

 Resident representatives will be selected autonomously by each residency program in the state of Missouri.
 Each program will select one resident, along with an alternate.
 The residents selected may be of any clinical year.
 The names of these resident representatives will be presented at the spring annual meeting of the MSA-RC.
-If an elected resident representative becomes elected to an office within the MSA-RC, the alternate representative from his/her program will sit on the Executive Committee as the representative from his/her program.
+If an elected resident representative becomes elected to an office within the MSA-RC, the alternate representative from his/her program will sit on the Executive Council as the representative from his/her program.

 ARTICLE VII – MSA Board of Directors